yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### How do I check the status of Yugabyte Cloud?

-The [Yugabyte Cloud Status](https://status.yugabyte.cloud/) page displays the current uptime status of Yugabyte Cloud and the [Yugabyte Support Portal](https://support.yugabyte.com/).
+The [Yugabyte Cloud Status](https://status.yugabyte.cloud/) page displays the current uptime status of Yugabyte Cloud, customer clusters, and the [Yugabyte Support Portal](https://support.yugabyte.com/).

-The status page also provides notices of scheduled maintenance and current and past incidents.
+The status page also provides notices of scheduled maintenance, current incidents and incident history, and historical uptime.

 Subscribe to the status page by clicking **Subscribe to Updates**.
 Email notifications are sent when incidents are created, updated, and resolved.